Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Galaxy population model

-The galaxy gas component is modelled as a two-component emission, the nebular continuum and the nebular emission lines, self-consistently using the stellar ionizing continuum to power nebular lines and continuum emission, following the CLOUDY implementation within \textsc{FSPS} \citep{Byler2017}.
-The two parameters that govern the gas emission are the gas-phase metallicity $\log(Z_{\mathrm{gas}}/Z_{\odot})$ and the gas ionization parameter $\log U$, which is the ratio of ionizing photons to the total hydrogen density.
-In the \textsc{Prospector-}$\alpha$ model, the gas-phase metallicity is set equal to the stellar metallicity at the time of observation, under the assumption that the stars have the same metallicity as the gas cloud from which they had formed.
-In \textsc{Prospector-}$\beta$, instead, the gas-phase metallicity is decoupled from the stellar one \citep{Shapley2015,Steidel2016}, and it is drawn from a flat prior in the range $-2.0 < \log(Z_{\mathrm{gas}}/Z_{\odot}) < 0.5$, following the observations that the gas in the star-forming galaxies at higher redshifts has metallicity abundances that may differ significantly from their stellar abundances \citep{Shapley2015,Steidel2016}.
-The ionization parameter is instead kept fixed at $\log U=-2$, although, as mentioned in \cite{Leja2019}, gas in star-forming galaxies at higher redshift might experience a stronger ionizing radiation field that requires raising the ionization parameter to $\log U=-1$ \citep{Cohn2018}.
+The galaxy gas component is modelled as a two-component emission, the nebular continuum and the nebular emission lines.
+The stellar ionising continuum is self-consistently used to power nebular lines and continuum emission, following the \textsc{CLOUDY} code implementation within \textsc{FSPS} \citep{Byler2017}.
+The two parameters that govern the gas emission are the gas-phase metallicity $\log(Z_{\mathrm{gas}}/Z_{\odot})$ and the gas ionisation parameter $\log U$, which is the ratio of ionising photons to the total hydrogen density.
+In \textsc{Prospector-}$\beta$, the gas-phase metallicity is decoupled from the stellar one \citep{Shapley2015,Steidel2016}, and it is drawn from a flat prior in the range $-2.0 < \log(Z_{\mathrm{gas}}/Z_{\odot}) < 0.5$, following the observations that the gas in the star forming galaxies at higher redshifts has metallicity abundances that may differ significantly from their stellar abundances \citep{Shapley2015,Steidel2016}.
+The ionisation parameter is instead kept fixed at $\log U=-2$, although, as mentioned in \cite{Leja2019}, gas in star forming galaxies at higher redshift might experience a stronger ionising radiation field that requires raising the ionisation parameter to $\log U=-1$ \citep{Cohn2018}.

 The dust attenuation is modelled with two components \citep{Charlot2000}, a birth-cloud and a diffuse dust screen.
 The birth cloud component adds extra attenuation towards young stars, simulating their embedding in molecular clouds and HII regions.
 It affects nebular emission as well.
 The birth cloud attenuation component scales as